Here To Explore Our World

 In November I flew from Singapore to Cairo on Turkish Airlines, with a layover in Istanbul.
 I booked a later flight so I could tour the city.
 A perk of flying with Turkish Airlines is they offer half-day and full-day tours for their transiting passengers with layovers between six and twenty-four hours.

-Leaving on the 11:35 PM red-eye flight, I landed the next day before 6 AM in Istanbul.
+Leaving Singapore on the 11:35 PM red-eye flight, I landed the next day before 6 AM in Istanbul.
 My flight to Cairo wasn’t until almost 6 PM that night so I signed up for the morning half-day tour.
-This included both breakfast and lunch and a tour of Hagia Sophia and the Blue Church.
-The airline arranged everything for us, including the tickets.
+This included both breakfast and lunch and a tour of Hagia Sophia and the Blue Mosque.
+The airline arranged everything for us, including the entry tickets.
 100% complimentary.

 Even though I slept well on the plane, I was still groggy when I landed.
 With my luggage checked all the way through to Cairo, I only had my hand luggage with me.
-It was not immediately obvious where to go or what to do.
+So that was easy.
+After I landed and used the bathroom, it was not immediately obvious where to go or what to do for the tours.
 I was not alone.
 Soon, more and more people gathered for our 8:30 AM meetup.

 Constantinople